The Municipal Market of Colonia Emiliano Zapata.

 She has the reputation as a great cook and her stand is the best for great sandwiches and fresh Juice.

-Her husband, Memo, handles the Coconuts.
+Her husband, Memo, handled the Coconuts, he recently passed away.

 Finally we come to the photos at the top of the page.
 This greengrocer has a huge range of products and with a very good quality.
 We have never seen such great looking fresh Ginger and Shallots.